Find Grad Schools

 39% Racial-Ethnic Minorities*

-The 3rd most popular school in the country for HR majors who are seeking their master's degree is Southern New Hampshire University.
+The 3rd most popular school in the country for hr majors who are seeking their master's degree is Southern New Hampshire University.
 Roughly 134,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
-For the 2020-2021 academic year, 340 master's degrees were handed out to HR majors at SNHU.
-About 82% of this group were women, and 39% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 340 people received their master's degree in hr from SNHU.
+Around 39% of these students were from an underrepresented racial-ethnic group, and 83% were women.

 #4